 A business must register for a Vendor’s License in Ohio when:

-- Selling products and taxable services in Ohio (includes occasionally selling items at craft shows, fairs, seminars, shows, etc.)
+- Making taxable retail sales or selling taxable services in Ohio (includes occasionally selling items at craft shows, fairs, seminars, shows, etc.)

 - Employees (including sales representatives or agents) are working in Ohio